JoinColony/ColonyFrontEndLivingStandard/archiecture/Motions.md

 # Motions

-Motions allow users to collectively approve or reject an action in a Colony.
-Whereas a normal action is unilateral--i.e. it can be completed from start to finish synchronously by a single user--motions provide others an opportunity to review, and if desired, object to, the proposed action.
+Motions in a Colony let users collectively decide whether to approve or reject a specific action.
+Unlike a normal action, which a single user can execute from beginning to end without interruptions, motions give others the chance to review the proposed action and, if necessary, raise objections.

 ## How Motions Work

 ### The Governance Extension

-Underpinning the Motions feature is the `VotingReputation` contract.
+Underpinning the Motions feature is the (VotingReputation)[https://github.com/JoinColony/colonyNetwork/blob/5762211fe43b699fd9ed536a07deda4e36170787/contracts/extensions/votingReputation/VotingReputation.sol] contract.
 Motions functionality can be enabled in a Colony by installing the Voting Reputation (Governance) extension.
 The extension takes a number of initialisation parameters, which determine things like how long the motion phases lasts for, and what the staking and voting thresholds are.
-More on that later.

 Once the Governance extension has been installed, so long as there is some reputation in the Colony, a user can create a motion in the Colony.
-They do not need to be joined to the Colony in order to be able to create a motion in it.
+They do not need to be watching the Colony in order to be able to create a motion in it.

 ### The Motion Lifecycle

 A motion goes through a number of phases from creation to completion.
 The Staking, Voting, and Reveal phases each have a duration, which is specified when installing the Governance extension.
-If the phase has not already transitioned to a subsequent phase by the end of the timer, it will do so automatically.
+If the phase has not already transitioned to a subsequent phase by the end of the timer, this will happen automatically.

 Let's take a look at these phases in a little more detail:

 1. Creation.
 First, a motion gets created.
 Once the Governance extension is installed, this becomes the default method for triggering an action, and can only be overridden if the user has the correct permissions.

 2. Staking.
-Staking means to put up some tokens in support of the motion, which will be returned to you in full if the motion passes, and possibly with a penalty applied if it doesn't.
+Staking means to commit some tokens in support of the motion, which will be returned to you in full if the motion passes, and possibly with a penalty applied if it doesn't.

 In order to pass, a motion needs to be staked by 100% of the **required stake**.The amount that represents "100%" here is determined when initialising the Governance Extension.
 It is calculated as a percentage of the domain's reputation, in token terms.

 So for example, if the motion is being made in the root domain, and the root domain has `1_000_000` reputation, a required stake of 1% would require that a motion need be staked by `10_000` of the Colony's native token in order to pass (in WEI).

-1 token = 1 * 10^18 WEI, which means `10_000` WEI is actually 1 * 10^-14 token.
+(1 token = 1 * 10^18 WEI, which means `10_000` WEI is actually 1 * 10^-14 token.)

 Anybody can stake a motion, not just its creator.
 When staking a motion, there are a few constraints applied to each user: